Sofia Metro: (Green)

-M6 branch to Slatina
+The third line of the Sofia Metro is planned to have a total of 15 metro stations for the main line and 6 metro stations for the M6 line (Slatina branch), which will split east of Orlov Most.
+Currently, 12 stations of the main line are in operation and 3 stations in Levski are under construction, with their estimated completion being in 2026.
+The 6 stations on the M6 Slatina Branch are starting construction since early 2023, and are projected to open in mid 2027.

+M6 line (Purple) under construction

+The 6 stations serving Geo Milev, Slatina, and Mladost 1 housing estates is projected to exceed 75,000 daily ridership, and will be an important part of the network.
+At Trakiya station, there will be an underground park-and-ride facility.

+(Brown) planned

+M5 is a planned line, servicing Studentski grad and Iliyantsi.
+This line would share more than half of M2's stations.

+The Studentski grad branch would start from Cherni vrah Blvd, passing through Vitosha quarter and finally, enter Studentski grad.
+The Iliyantsi branch would start after Maria Luiza station, joining in on Iliyantsi Blvd, and have 4 stations on it.

+Recently, a route has been planned for the Studentski grad branch, including 5 stations with one of them being shared with M2.

 Fares and ticketing

 The price of a single ticket is 1.60 lev, equivalent to ~0.82 euro.
+From 1st of January 2026, the ticket will cost 0.80 euro, as Bulgaria joins the Eurozone.
 It can be issued either by a cashier, or by a vending machine.
 When obtained, the single ticket must be validated within 30 minutes at a validator.
 Pre-paid RFID (MIFARE Classic) card also could be bought (at a price of 2 levs) with minimum 10 pre-paid rides (at a price of 12 levs for 10 pre-paid rides).
 Daily and monthly cards are also available.

-Starting 1 November 2021 you can pay your fare using a contactless debit or credit card at every station of the network.
-You will be able to also pay using a mobile wallet (Apple Pay, Google Pay, Garmin Pay etc.).
+Starting on November 1, 2021, one's fare can be paid using a contactless debit or credit card at every station of the network.
+In addition, passengers will be able to pay using a mobile wallet (Apple Pay, Google Pay, Garmin Pay etc.).
 The fare will be the same price as a paper ticket (1.60 lev or ~0.82 euro) and the amount you pay per day will max out at 4 levs (or about 2 euro) which is 3 trips (the first and second trips will cost the full 1.60 levs, 3rd will cost 0.80 levs and every trip after will be de facto free).
-The 4 levs max resets every day at 12 AM local time.
+The 4 levs max resets every day at 12 am local time.

 Rolling stock

-The system uses 4 types of rolling stock.
+The system uses 3 types of rolling stock.